jchultarsky101/pcli/README.md

 You do not need to execute this command just to get a new token.
 Every command you execute will attempt to obtain one if none currently exist.

-The following command will print the current token for your tenant (here is "beta") to the terminal:
+The following command will print the current token for your tenant to the terminal:

 ```bash
 pcli --tenant="mytenant" token
 ```

-### Best Practices for Handling Tokens
+### Best practices for handling tokens

 First of all, make sure your home directory is properly secured with the correct file permissions.
 It is by default on all popular OS-es, but this is your responsibility.
 If not secure, there is